 After this, you should turn on your meter and measure the current.
 This process will allow you to avoid fire hazards or electrocution because you will use a multimeter to measure the voltage before moving forward.

-You can touch the metal section in the positive probe to ensure the system is close to 0V.
-If it is at 0V, you can slowly disconnect through the terminal without worrying about electrocution.
+For this, you can touch the metal section in the positive probe to ensure that the system is close to 0V.
+If it is at 0V, you can continue to disconnect through the terminal slowly without worrying about electrocution.

 Step #4: Disconnect the MC4 Connectors and Wires from The Solar Panels